mincong-h/algorithm/README.md

 - Boundaries: `Integer.MIN_VALUE` and `Integer.MAX_VALUE` good boundaries?
   Comparison will fail when the integer itself is one of these values.
 - Risk of overflow?
+- Integer division: when both dividend and divisor are integer, the quotient will be an integer too.
+For example, `3 / 2 = 1`.
+In order to have an accurate result, you need to ensure either divident or divisor to be a float or a double.

 2D Array: